tejitopia/commonroom/README.md

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

-If you have a suggestion that would make this better, please fork the repo and create a pull request.
+If you have a suggestion that would make Commonroom better, please fork the repo and create a pull request.
 You can also simply open an issue with the tag "enhancement".
-Don't forget to give the project a star!
+Don't forget to give Commonroom a star!
 Thanks again!

-1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+### Contribution Workflow

+Here's how we suggest you go about proposing a change to Commonroom:

+1. **Fork the Project**: Start by forking the repository and then clone it locally.
+2. **Create your Branch**: For new features and non-urgent bug fixes, branch off `develop`.
+   - For features: `git checkout -b feature/YourAmazingFeature develop`
+   - For bug fixes: `git checkout -b bugfix/YourBugFix develop`
+   - For urgent hotfixes needed on master: `git checkout -b hotfix/YourHotfix master`
+3. **Commit your Changes**: Commit your changes with a clear and descriptive message.
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+   - Example: `git commit -m 'Add some AmazingFeature'`
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
+4. **Push to Your Fork**: Push your changes to your fork.
+   - Example: `git push origin feature/YourAmazingFeature`
+5. **Open a Pull Request**: Go to the original project and open a pull request from your feature, bugfix, or hotfix branch to the appropriate branch on the main repository.
+   - For features and bug fixes, target the `develop` branch.
+   - For hotfixes, target the `master` branch.
+6. **Code Review**: Wait for the code review and address any feedback.

+### Before Submitting

+Before submitting your pull request, please ensure the following:

+- Your code follows Commonroom's style and contribution guidelines.
+- Your changes are well-documented and include any necessary updates to documentation.
+- You've tested your changes thoroughly.

-5. Open a Pull Request
+### Pull Request Process

+Once you've submitted your pull request, we will review your code.
+We may suggest changes, improvements, or ask for further clarification.
+This is a big part of how open source works, so don't be discouraged!
+This feedback loop is valuable and helps everyone learn and improve.

+Once your pull request is approved and merged, your contributions will be publicly acknowledged.

+Thank you for your contributions, and we look forward to seeing your innovative and fantastic work!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>